That UFO telepathically told me this prophecy: "When you grow up, you will direct an anime about girls revolutionizing various things."

 - Executive Meddling: While he was relatively independent with Utena, the producers only allowed him to produce Mawaru-Penguindrum when he made it more accessible.
 He added Plucky Comic Relief in form of three penguins.

 - Everyone Is Bi: Played straight in most of his works, most excessively in Utena.
 Graduates into the straight-up Everyone Is Lesbian in Yuri Kuma Arashi.

 - Fan Nickname: Ikuni.
 He even uses it himself.

 - Gainax Ending: Could as well be called the Ikuhara Ending.
 The most clear of his plots (and their resolutions) so far is Yuri Kuma Arashi, which is still Mind Screwingly surreal.

 - Insane Troll Logic: His modus operandi for interviews.

-- In the Name of the Moon: Worked on the anime of the trope namer, shows up in other, non-Magical Girl contexts as well ("Grant me the power to Revolutionize the world" from Utena or "Imagine!" from Penguindrum).
-See Transformation Sequence.
+- In the Name of the Moon: He worked on the anime of the trope namer, shows up in other, non-Magical Girl contexts as well ("Grant me the power to Revolutionize the world" from Utena or "Imagine!" from Penguindrum).

-- Mind Screw: Infamous for allegedly including scenes and elements only because he felt like doing so, without any meaning at all.
+- Mind Screw: He is infamous for allegedly including scenes and elements only because he felt like doing so, without any meaning at all.
 Was called "the David Lynch of Japan" until the late Satoshi Kon stole his title.

 - Refuge in Audacity: The reason Ikuhara is able to get away with digs at Japan's culture: by portraying them with ridiculous metaphors, especially with Yuri Kuma Arashi which garnered a fair amount of notoriety and attention from its insane premise, irrespective of its actual meaning.